A great graphic design portfolio introduces your style and makes a lasting impression on clients.

 8. Howsem Huang

 Howsem Huang’s design portfolio is best summarized by the title of his first work sample: “Bizarre, Surreal, Phantastic!”
-The hero image perfectly captures this style, as it features a crab with its colors inverted, turning an ordinary image into something intriguing and unexpected.
+The hero image perfectly captures this style by featuring a crab with its colors inverted, turning an ordinary image into something intriguing and unexpected.
 This bright, thought-provoking approach is consistent throughout the rest of his portfolio.

 Each work sample differs from the last, from a typeface Howsem made himself to an advertising campaign for a museum.
 Consider following this example by highlighting past work that shows a wide range of mediums but still fits together to create an immersive, memorable experience.